MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUserCallForwardingSettings.md

 ```

 ### -Team
 Specifies list of team members that calls will be forwarded to.
 The add and remove switches will add and remove specified users from the Team Members list.
 The replace parameter will set the list to the specified list, wiping out the previous list.
 Add and remove can be used together, but neither of them can be used along with replace.
-o	Acceptable input formats for add/remove/replace list: The inputs can be a single user address (in one of the below formats), or a comma separated list of user addresses, in the 4 standard formats that Identity parameter accepts.
+Acceptable input formats for add/remove/replace list: The inputs can be a single user address (in one of the below formats), or a comma separated list of user addresses, in the 4 standard formats that Identity parameter accepts.

 ```yaml
 Type: System.Management.Automation.PSListModifier`1[System.String]